-3 Click New > Dynamic Server Group (or New > Dynamic Workstation Group for workstations) to launch the Create New Group Wizard.

-4 On the Basic Information page, type a name for the new group in the Group Name field, then click Next.

-The group name must follow the naming conventions.

-- 5 On the Define Filter for Group Members page, define the criteria that a device must meet to become a member of the group, then click Next. - Click the Help button for details about creating the criteria. - 6 On the Summary page, click Finish to create the group.
+- 1 In ZENworks Control Center, click the Devices tab. - 2 Click the Workstations, Servers, or Mobile Devices folder. - 3 Click New > Dynamic Server Group or New > Dynamic Workstation Group or New > Dynamic Mobile Device Group for mobile devices, to launch the Create New Group Wizard. - 4 On the Basic Information page, type a name for the new group in the Group Name field, then click Next. - The group name must follow the naming conventions. - 5 On the Define Filter for Group Members page, define the criteria that a device must meet to become a member of the group, then click Next. - Click the Help button for details about creating the criteria. - 6 On the Summary page, click Finish to create the group.